matthewwall/weewx-klimalogg/readme.txt

 4) modify weewx.conf

 4a) Remove the [[StandardReport]] section.
+Either remove it completely, or
-The KlimaLogg is not a 'standard'
-    weather station, so the graphs and reports in skin Standard doesn't make sense.
+    comment the section.
+The KlimaLogg is not a 'standard' weather station, so the graphs and reports in skin Standard will not work properly.

-4b) Klimalogg has more sensors than a 'standard' weather station and works
-    best with its own database schema.
-So replace the wview schema with the kl schema in the [wx-binding] section.
-Replace this:

-        schema = schemas.wview.schema

-    with this:

-        schema = user.kl.schema

-4c) Optionally remove the [Simulator] driver section; it is no longer needed.
+4b) Optionally remove the [Simulator] driver section; it is no longer needed.

-6) restart weewx:
+5) restart weewx:

 sudo /etc/init.d/weewx stop
 sudo /etc/init.d/weewx start